Hrushi20/fluvio-smart-engine-wasmedge/README.md

 ## About Wasm file-

-For test, using the fluvio_smartmodule_filter.wasm file.
-The function filters the data if input text contains `a` in it. <br>
+* For test, using the fluvio_smartmodule_filter.wasm file.
+* The function filters the data if input text contains `a` in it.
-[Code](https://github.com/infinyon/fluvio/blob/master/smartmodule/examples/filter/src/lib.rs) before compiling the filter function to wasm file.
+* [Code](https://github.com/infinyon/fluvio/blob/master/smartmodule/examples/filter/src/lib.rs) before compiling the filter function to wasm file.
+* The above code file can be converted into wasm file by running `make` command in `fluvio/smartmodule/examples` [directory](https://github.com/infinyon/fluvio/tree/master/smartmodule/examples) in fluvio repository